WebAssembly/spec/spectec/test-prose/TEST.md

   b.
 Pop the handler (HANDLER_ _ { _ }) from the stack.
   c.
 Push the values val* to the stack.
   d.
 Execute the instruction (RETURN_CALL_REF yy).
-4. Else if the first non-value entry of the stack is a FRAME_, then:
+4. Else:
   a.
+Assert: Due to validation, the first non-value entry of the stack is a FRAME_.
+  b.
 Assert: Due to validation, a value is on the top of the stack.
-  b.
+  c.
 Pop the value val'' from the stack.
-  c.
+  d.
 If val'' is some REF.NULL, then:
     1) Pop all values val* from the top of the stack.
     2) Pop the frame (FRAME_ _ { _ }) from the stack.
     3) Trap.
-  d.
+  e.
 If val'' is some REF.FUNC_ADDR, then:
     1) Let (REF.FUNC_ADDR a) be val''.
     2) If (a < |$funcinst(z)|), then:
       a) Assert: Due to validation, $Expand($funcinst(z)[a].TYPE) is some FUNC.